-The functional analysis is critical in determining the appropriate TPM (including the selection of comparables, tested party and PLI).
+The functional analysis is critical in determining the appropriate TPM (including the selection of comparables, tested party, and profit level indicator (PLI)).
 In conjunction with evaluating the functional analysis, the APA Program considers contractual terms between the controlled parties, the allocation of risk between the parties, the relevant economic conditions, and the type of property or services at issue.
 In assessing contractual terms and risk allocations, the APA Program considers not only written agreements between the parties, but also the economic substance of the transactions as indicated by the conduct of the parties over time, the financial capacity of each party to fund losses arising from risks, and the managerial or operational control each party exercises over activities giving rise to risk.
-Relevant economic conditions reviewed often include the geographic market and level of market in which the functions are performed, and the business cycle or general economic condition of the industry under review.
+Relevant economic conditions reviewed often include the geographic market and the level of the market in which the functions are performed, and the business cycle or general economic condition of the industry under review.